stephennewman/pupperazi/PRICING_AND_HOURS.md

 ## 📋 Additional Information

-- 🕒 **Appointment Duration:** Typically 2-3 hours.
+- 🕒 **Appointment Duration:** Typically 2-3 hours for small dogs & 2-4 hours for large dogs.
 We call you when your pet is ready for pickup.
 - 📞 **Appointments are spaced** to reduce stress and crate time for your pet's comfort.
+Morning appointments have quicker turnaround time, and we can always provide a heads up when we are finished.
 - 🎉 **Refer a Friend:** Get 10% off your next full service & their first full service!

 ---